 Finally, building trust amongst autistic users is a massive benefit, if an autistic user finds your website to be suitable to their needs, they won’t change who they use, you’ll find a life-long and committed customer, all by being a bit more accessible.

 Need help creating an autism-friendly website?

-We appreciate that as a business, you may not have the capacity, resource or expertise to carry out these changes effectively…that’s where we can help.
+We appreciate that, as a business, you may not have the capacity, resources or expertise to carry out these changes effectively…that’s where we can help.
 We work with the Shaw Trust Accessibility Services to create accessible digital services for anyone that has disabilities.
 This includes disabled user testing, using real-life disabled accessibility assessors.